milkyklim/milkyklim.github.io/_posts/2017-04-14-how-to-include-p5-sketches.md

 <div id="setup_p5_sketch" style="height: 300px; position:relative;" ></div>

-Overall, I find this approach more elegant than any from the p5.js [wiki](https://github.com/processing/p5.js/wiki/Embedding-p5.js) since it makes you portfolio/website look more professional and mobile-friendly.
+Overall, I find this approach more elegant than any from the p5.js [wiki](https://github.com/processing/p5.js/wiki/Embedding-p5.js) since it makes your portfolio/website look more professional and mobile-friendly.

 Enjoy hacking!